-In this model, the bank chooses the share of assets allocated to loans (w_L) , the share of assets allocated to Treasury securities (w_T) , and lastly, the share of assets allocated to reserves (w_R) .
-Since March 26, 2020,3 the Federal Reserve has eliminated reserve requirements, so the model has only reserves, making no distinction between required and excess reserves.
+In this model, the bank chooses the share of assets allocated to loans (w_L) , the share of assets allocated to Treasury securities (w_T) , and lastly to reserves (w_R) .
+Since March 26, 2020,5 the Federal Reserve has eliminated reserve requirements, so the model has only reserves, making no distinction between required and excess reserves.
 The bank funds those investments with deposits (w_D) and equity (w_E) , each expressed as a fraction of total assets.